Battle of Białystok–Minsk: Operation

 Seven days after the invasion on 29 June, the pincer of Guderian's 2nd Panzer Group and Hoth's 3rd Panzer Group closed east of Minsk.
 The Panzer Groups had advanced 321 km into the Soviet Union and almost a third of the distance to Moscow.
 On 28 June, the 9th and 4th German Armies linked up east of Białystok splitting the encircled Soviet forces into two pockets: a smaller Białystok pocket containing the Soviet 10th Army and a larger Novogrudok pocket containing the 3rd and 13th Armies.
 Ultimately, in 17 days the Soviet Western Front lost 417,790 personnel from a total of 671,165.
-On 26 June Minsk, the capital of Belarus, fell to the Wehrmacht.
+On 26 June Minsk, the capital of Byelorussia, fell to the Wehrmacht.

 A second Red Army counter-attack by the 20th Mechanized Corps and 4th Airborne Corps failed to breach the encirclement as well, and by 30 June the pocket was completely closed.

 The German forces surrounded and eventually destroyed or took prisoner most of the Soviet 3rd and 10th, 13th Armies and part of the 4th Army, in total about 20 divisions, while the remainder of the 4th Army fell back eastwards towards the Western Berezina River.

-The Luftwaffes Luftflotte 2 helped destroy the VVS Western Front.
+The Luftwaffe's Luftflotte 2 helped destroy the VVS Western Front.
 Some 1,669 Soviet aircraft had been destroyed.
 The Luftwaffe lost 276 as destroyed and an additional 208 damaged.
 After only a week of fighting, the total serviceable strength of Luftflotte 1, Luftflotte 2 and Luftflotte 4 had been reduced to just 960 machines.